zoonoo/azure-docs.ko-kr/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 <properties
-   pageTitle="TSQL를 사용하여 SQL 데이터 웨어하우스 만들기 | Microsoft Azure" description="TSQL를 사용하여 SQL 데이터 웨어하우스를 만드는 방법을 알아봅니다." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Create a SQL Data Warehouse with TSQL | Microsoft Azure" description="Learn how to create an Azure SQL Data Warehouse with TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"